Andrejs1979/games-neltify/src/pages/how-it-works/index.md

     side: left
     text: >-
       We verify and approve all your customer's posts.
-If the post is approved, the customer gets paid in his Caragents account.
+If the post is approved, the customer gets paid in his CARAGENTS account.
 final:
   image:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/example.jpg
   title: Simple and rewarding experience for your customers
   text: >-
-    Thousands of people already used Caragents to promote their favorite brands and they love it.
+    Thousands of people already used CARAGENTS to promote their favorite brands and they love it.
 ---